aadilakbar/restrict-sales-report-printing/README.md

 For using it in forms other than sale order:
 1- Go to static -> src -> js -> restrict_print.js
 2- Change action.model.name to your desired model
-3- change the restricted states or the function for your desired result and it will display a message to user.
+3- change the restricted states or the function for your desired result and it will display a message to user upon clicking the report in the print menu.